The Method 2 is to use the

 native library file

-required by the portion of the Wrapper which runs within the JVM.
+required by the portion of the Wrapper that runs within the JVM.

 The wrapper.jar file contains all of the Wrapper classes.